SebastianRzk/Looksyk/Readme.md

 with the environment variable `LOOKSYK_CONFIG_PATH`.

 The default graph location is in `~/graph` (or the configured location in the `config.json`).

+The application port and the graph location can be provided by arguments ( `--port` and `--graph-location`).

 ## Basic commands